raymwari/win32_ntfs_recovery/README.md

 __Common codes__: <br>
 `6` : Drive was not found ...
 (Invalid handle: Connect drive) <br>
 `1110` : The media in drive may have changed ...
-(Run again)

 ## Important:
-Regrettably, `mft.asm` was lost to a crash and only the `mft.obj` module was successfully recovered, however if you really wish to view the code you can always dump it using `objdump` <br>
+Regrettably, `mft.asm` was lost to a crash and only the `mft.obj` module was successfully recovered, however if you really wish to view the code you can always dump it using `objdump` ... <br>
 Code attempts recovery on 10,240 file records, meaning it attempts recovery on 10,240 files.
 This could mean a heavy file dump on some systems ...<br>

 ## Next steps: